What we're about

 Overview of the Tehama County Photo Club

-The Tehama County Photo Club was organized in June 2005 with nine local photographers** meeting in a member’s living room.
-By November, the group–having grown to more than 20 members--began meeting at the Family Resource Center on Sycamore Street, where they continued to meet until 2013.
+The Tehama County Photo Club was organized in June 2005 with nine local photographers* meeting in one of the member’s living room.
+By November, the group had grown to more than 20 members and began meeting at the Family Resource Center on Sycamore Street, where they continued to meet until 2013.
 The group currently meets at 6 pm on the second Tuesday of each month at the Red Bluff Community Center, 1500 S. Jackson St., Red Bluff, CA.

 *Founding Members: Tony and Beth Maxey, Bob Grace, Melissa Mendonca, Danny and Dianne Rabalais, Barbara (and John) Luzzadder, Judi Richins, and Dave Figoni.